April 16, 2014: The Numismatic Fall from Grace

 Numismatic Fall from Grace: n(y)o͞oməzˈmatik fôl frəm grās. noun phrase.
 Def.: A numismatic loss of status, respect, or prestige.

 And we might have had our best ever example of that phenomenon recently, in a story that begins some years ago . . .

 . . . there I was at the 2005 Early American Coppers Convention in Annapolis, Maryland, wife and kids in tow (indulging me for a quick coin-fix during our vacation to Washington D.C. ) efficiently cruising around the bourse floor, looking around, peering in cases, hoping to find something interesting.

-Unfortunately, I came up coin-empty, but stopped by literature dealer Charlie Davis on my way out and found a big box of old catalogs he was selling for a few bucks each.
+Unfortunately, I didn’t find any coins I had to buy that day, but I stopped by literature dealer Charlie Davis on my way out and found a big box of old catalogs he was selling for a few bucks each.
 Flipping through I discovered that I had most of them already at that time, but there in the bottom was a bright orange copy of the 1947 ANA auction catalog which I had never seen before:

 Quickly leafing through the pages I saw a slew of great rarities for my colonial census listings, knew I had to have it, bought it, and left even before my wife started complaining.

 Studying it later I found a New England Shilling, two (TWO!)
 George Clinton Cents, A New York Eagle on Globe, a New Yorke in America token, an unc.
 1799 Cent, a fantastic 1823 Quarter, and, among other august rarities, this item shown as lot #619: